luishugoooo/openshelf-core/README.md

 This project is organized in multiple repositories:

-- This repo - Core OpenShelf service, written in Bun.js/Elysia
+- This repo - Core OpenShelf service, written in TypeScript with Bun.js/Elysia and SQLite
 - [Cross-platform app](https://github.com/luishugoooo/openshelf_app) - Official app for on- and offline reading on all your devices, written in Flutter
 - TBA - Web UI